Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By maybell1953 from Temple, TX

 I bought a cinnamon mouthwash thinking I would like it but didn't.
 I ended up adding some it to my liquid hand soap.
-I also added some of it to my mint mouthwash to mask the bitter taste and use it so it wouldn't go to waste.
-It turned the mouthwash purple of course (which was interesting to look at) and helped the taste considerably!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.